tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/get_io_spec.md

 </td>
 <td>
-A boolean indicating whether or not to validate that the input fields form a valid GraphTensor.
+A boolean indicating whether or not to validate that the input fields form a valid `GraphTensor`.
 Defaults to True.
 </td>
 </tr>
 </table>

 <!-- Tabular view -->
  <table class="responsive fixed orange">